akkornel/mpi4py/README.md

   across all machines.

 * There should be no firewall block: Each host needs to be able to communicate with each other host, on any TCP or UDP port.
+You can limit the ports used, but that is out of the scope of this quick-start.

 * SSH should be configured so that you can get an SSH prompt on each machine without needing to enter a password or answer a prompt.
+In other words, you'll need public-key auth configured.

 * The code should either live on shared storage, or should be identical on all nodes.